 Maybe the reason you got into blogging was to build up an audience for publishing a cookbook.
 Now, more than ever before you can choose to self publish or go with a publisher to get this done.
 Several bloggers have written successful cookbooks like the Pioneer Woman or Gina from the blog Skinnytaste.

 Bottom line: Cookbooks are all major undertakings and not always profitable compared to the amount of time spent.
 But a cookbook might have a wider appeal than “how to be a blogger” related content.

 Membership sites charge monthly rather than offer lifetime deals.
 While they may be a good income stream you’ll need to constantly add value each month to retain your users.
-And it is better to retain your current customers rather constantly seeking out new customers.
-If what you are teaching is constantly changing, this may be a better route to go down rather an an e-course.
+And it is better to retain your current customers rather than constantly seeking out new customers.
+If what you are teaching is constantly changing, this may be a better route to go down rather an e-course.

 Bottom line: While a recurring monthly income is more stable than single sales, the expectations are that you’ll continually be providing your readers with value each and every month.
 You’ll have to figure out ways to maintain members from month to month.